acdlite/flummox/docs/quick-start.md

 ```

 That's it!
 Seriously.
 We just created a single action, `createMessage`, that takes in message content and returns an object with a message field and a date.
 The return value is then sent through the dispatcher automatically.
-(If you return undefined, Flummox skips the dispatch step.)
+(If you return `undefined`, Flummox skips the dispatch step.)

 This is a pretty simple example, though.
 Often, your actions will need to perform some sort of async server operation before dispatching it to the stores.
 If you return a Promise, Flummox will wait for the Promise to resolve and then dispatch the unwrapped value.
 ES7's async-await pattern makes this easy.
 Let's update our example: